kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 Here is the preferred terminology to use in the Kyma documentation:

-* Use American English spelling, not British English.
+* Use the American English spelling, not British English.
   ✅ The **color** of the message changes from blue to red if there are errors.
   ⛔️ The **colour** of the message changes from blue to red if there are errors.